MAsad961/MAsad961/README.md

 ## 🚀 About Me

 Hello!
-I'm **Muhammad Asad**, a passionate **Sr. Fullstack Engineer** with 4+ years of experience crafting scalable, efficient, and user-centric web applications.
+I'm **Muhammad Asad**, a passionate **Sr. Full Stack Engineer** with 4+ years of experience crafting scalable, efficient, and user-centric web applications.
 My expertise spans a wide range of technologies, with a focus on **MERN Stack**, **Python**, and **DevOps** practices.
 I thrive on solving complex problems and driving innovation in the tech space.

 ---